Reflecting telescope: Dall–Kirkham

 The Dall–Kirkham Cassegrain telescope's design was created by Horace Dall in 1928 and took on the name in an article published in Scientific American in 1930 following discussion between amateur astronomer Allan Kirkham and Albert G. Ingalls, the magazine editor at the time.
 It uses a concave elliptical primary mirror and a convex spherical secondary.
 While this system is easier to grind than a classic Cassegrain or Ritchey–Chrétien system, it does not correct for off-axis coma.
 Field curvature is actually less than a classical Cassegrain.
 Because this is less noticeable at longer focal ratios, Dall–Kirkhams are seldom faster than f/15.

+The Modified Dall–Kirkham design also includes a small lens group to provide off-axis image correction.

 Off-axis designs

 There are several designs that try to avoid obstructing the incoming light by eliminating the secondary or moving any secondary element off the primary mirror's optical axis, commonly called off-axis optical systems.